The Fine Arts and Science

 Breakthroughs in art and science rarely happen in isolation.
 Important

-examples that are discussed here are the changes around 1876,
+examples that are discussed here are the changes around 1876, which was

 Impressionism and Gibbs' Free Energy